matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 IMHO the "positive" complaint example from the CFPB database should have been more amusing.
 (Though maybe I just got my hopes up.)

+## 18: Continued Model Evaluation

+"Deployment is not the end of a machine learning model's life cycle." (p220)

+A deployed model might become stale over time due to concept drift or data drift.

+When you deploy you save off some random inferences, compare them to ground truth, and decide to retrain based on a threshold or period of time.
+The decision on when/if to retrain is based heavily on domain knowledge, business case, and costs.

+Ground truth can be done by using human labelling services (which sounds a bit inhuman to me) or tricking your users into giving you that information, e.g. having them provide a rating or being able to measure their decision (abandoning a shopping cart).

+Google and TFX offer tools to help monitor deployed models.
+Facets provides data visualization.

 ## Notes on running *.ipynb files on google colab

 Very few of the design pattern *.pynb files ran "out of the box" for me.